Poseidon-Dev/sentinel/README.md

 return path
 ```

-core.apl contains the format for creating new threads
+core.apl contains the format for creating new threads.
 All function's threads are appended to the "threads" list
 ```python
 paths = [